truculentmath/DirichletCharacters/README.md

 # DirichletCharacters`

-Mathematica code for handling Dirichlet Characters, using Conrey's notation, as on the LMFDB
+Mathematica code for handling Dirichlet Characters properly.

+Uses Conrey's notation, as on the LMFDB.
+Allows for multiplying characters, computing properties (even, odd, primitive), finding inducing characters and lifting characters.
+Also has rigorously computed zeros of L-series with conductor up to 934.

 ## Metadata
       Author: Kevin O'Bryant